samroon2/bank_project/README.md

 -  Assuming there might be card holders who might not necessarily have an account (their card is linked to some account holder account though).

 ## Instructions for running the code:
-- unzip .gz file in the directory of your choice and navigate to that directory in your terminal.
-Then, depending on your desired interaction with the code:

 ### Using docker to run tests.
 - Using docker we're going to build the image and run the tests.